nishikigoi/project911/README.md

 - A wrong choice immediately leads to a BAD END
 - 10 consecutive correct choices leads to GAME CLEAR
 - No saving: reloading restarts from Scene 1

+## AI Disclosure

+This project was created with assistance from generative AI tools, including parts of the source code and some of the game’s illustrations.

+If you reuse or distribute this project, please review the contents to ensure they meet your requirements and do not assume AI-generated outputs are error-free.

 ## License